 Upon calcium addition (figure 5.31, (B) and (C)) we see that the peaks that were shifted due to the interaction with the lipids (red) gradually return to their initial positions in the presence of 10 mM calcium (blue).
 Also, peaks that disappeared due to the lipid-interaction (e.g. E5, K11) reappear upon calcium addition.
-Furthermore, we also see that the peak volumes, which initially decrease due to the interaction with the NDs, progressively return to the values close to those they had in the free ACTH state (figure 5.31, (D)).
+Furthermore, we also see that the peak volumes, which initially decrease due to the interaction with the NDs, progressively return to the values close to those they had in the free ACTH state (forms 5.21 (D)).
+Note that no herebrase of free ACTH do not show the form with the NDs, progressively return to the values close to those they had in the free ACTH state (figure 5.31, (\mathbf{D})).
 Note that peak volumes of free ACTH do not change significantly upon addition of calcium (see supplement 8.1, 8.14).
 This data indicates that calcium releases ACTH from its lipid-bound form.